mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: mBLIP

-\textbf{Machine Translation}: We translate the above English data with NLLB \citep{costa-jussa_no_2022} (\textit{nllb-200-distilled-1.3B}), a recently published massively multilingual MT model that exhibits strong performance even for low(er)-resource languages.
-To extend the utility of mBLIP to languages beyond what is covered by existing multilingual evaluation benchmarks, we translate the English data to all languages from mC4 corpora \citep{xue_mt5_2021},\footnote{\url{https://www.tensorflow.org/datasets/catalog/c4\#c4multilingual}} excluding only a handful of languages\footnote{Excluded languages: \textit{fy}, \textit{haw}, \textit{hmn}, \textit{la}, and \textit{co}.} because they are not supported by NLLB.
-Our final dataset for re-alignment thus covers 96 languages (English and 95 translation languages).
+\textbf{Machine Translation}: We translate the above English data with NLLB \citep{costa-jussa_no_2022} (\textit{nllb-200-distilled-1.3B}), a recent massively multilingual MT model that exhibits strong performance also for low(er)-resource languages.
+To extend the utility of mBLIP to languages beyond what is covered by existing multilingual evaluation benchmarks, we translate the English data to all languages from the mC4 corpora \citep{xue_mt5_2021},\footnote{\href{https://www.tensorflow.org/datasets/catalog/c4\#c4multilingual}{tensorflow.org/datasets/catalog/c4\#c4multilingual}} excluding only a handful of languages not supported by NLLB.\footnote{Excluded are (ISO-1/3 codes): \textit{fy}, \textit{haw}, \textit{hmn}, \textit{la}, and \textit{co}.} Our final training dataset thus covers 96 languages (English and 95 translation languages).
 Translating all English training instances to every target language would result in a 96 times larger dataset (w.r.t. the original English data) and, consequently, prohibitively expensive re-alignment training.
-We thus translate English instances to target languages in proportion to the languages' representation in mC4 (e.g., we translate 6\% of English instances to German, because the German portion represents 6\% of the mC4 corpus).
-We do not translate the answers in VQAv2 nor A-OKVQA examples because translating short phrases without context is overly error-prone.
+We thus translate English instances to target languages in proportion to the languages' representation in mC4 (e.g., we translate 6\% of English instances to German, because German represents 6\% of the mC4 corpus).
+We do not translate the short answers in A-OKVQA nor most VQAv2 examples\footnote{See \S\ref{sec:appendix:training_data} for details.
+In short, we limit to the top-1500 answers and use consistency with back-translations to filter incorrect translation.
+We also still use English half the time.} because translating them without context is overly error-prone.

-To control the output language of the model, we use English prompts that explicitly specify the target language (e.g., \textit{``Write an image caption in French.''}, \textit{``Answer in English.''}).
-In addition, we translate the instruction templates for image captioning and LLaVA to the target languages (other templates contain placeholders that make translation difficult).
+\textbf{Output Language}: Essential for multilingual models is control over the output language and minimizing language hallucinations (,i.e., output in an unwanted language) \citep{xue_mt5_2021,vu_overcoming_2022,pfeiffer_mmt5_2023,li_why_2023}.
+We achieve this by combining English prompts that explicitly specify the target language (e.g., \textit{``Answer in French.''}) and translating the instructions for image captioning and LLaVA \citep{liu_visual_2023} to the target languages (other templates contain placeholders that make translation difficult).